Goh-DYA/Goh-DYA/README.md

 ## 👋 Hello!
 Welcome to my GitHub repository 👨🏻‍💻

-- I am Adison Goh, an aspiring data scientist & NUS MSc in Business Analytics student at the National University of Singapore (NUS).
+- I am Adison Goh, an aspiring data scientist / AI-ML practitioner & NUS MSc in Business Analytics student at the National University of Singapore (NUS).
 - With a deep curiosity for integrating cutting-edge technology and real-world solutions, I've embarked on various ML/AI projects throughout my learning journey, which are outlined below.
 - Projects primarily involving Python notebooks were also uploaded onto my [Kaggle profile](https://www.kaggle.com/adisongoh/code).